Spending any time with Central Falls Mayor Maria Rivera, one thing becomes clear right away. This is a mayor who means business.

 As we boarded the RIPTA bus, she warmly greeted a few residents, seamlessly shifting from mayor to neighbor.
 Central Falls, Rhode Island’s smallest city, is densely packed with hardworking families, and Mayor Rivera’s approachability reflects her deep connection and commitment to the community.

 We were on our way to Life Cafe, an innovative coffee shop and workforce development initiative within easy walking distance of the Pawtucket-Central Falls Transit Center in the heart of the Conant Thread transit-oriented development district.
 “All I see is opportunity” said the Mayor as we stepped off the bus and she surveyed empty lots and those under construction with new housing development.
-Just last week $2.8 million in competitive State grants were awarded to support the development of five affordable housing projects representing nearly 1,000 new units of housing production.
+Just last week a $1.2 million state infrastructure grant was awarded to support the development of a 177-unit housing project next to the train station, one of several accounting for nearly 1,000 units of new housing in the Conant Thread District.

 By the time we stepped off the bus, it was clear that Mayor Rivera’s transit oriented housing strategy isn’t just policy—it’s personal.
 Her leadership stems from her lived experience and her determination to make Central Falls a community where every resident can thrive.